crhysc/atombench/README.md

 ```

 #### Step 4: Create and activate a `conda` environment to host Atombench Python dependencies
 Normally, it is best-practice to avoid installing Python packages to one's base `conda` environment.
-Make an environment to store required Python deps:
+Make an environment to store required Python deps (note that `pip` is intentionally included here since it is used in downstream steps):
 ```bash
 conda create --name atombench python=3.11 pip -y conda activate atombench
 ```

-#### Step 5: Add the libmamba solver
+#### Step 5: Add `mamba` to the Atombench `conda` environment
-FlowMM's environment setup is very computationally expensive and can potentially cause OOM errors.
-To avoid this, make the solver less memory-hungry by using libmamba:
+FlowMM's environment setup is very memory-hungry and can potentially cause OOM errors.
+To avoid this, download `mamba` to the base Conda environment:
 ```bash
 conda install -n atombench -c conda-forge conda-libmamba-solver -y conda config --set solver libmamba
 ```
+NOTE: It will take 20 minutes to and hour to setup the FlowMM Conda environment.

 #### Step 6: Download Python dependencies
 This repository recomputes the AtomBench benchmarks using a semi-automated `Snakemake` pipeline.
 For more information about `Snakemake`, visit their [documentation](https://snakemake.readthedocs.io/en/stable/) site.
 Moreover, we use `uv` to speed up downstream package installation, and we use `DVC` to automate dataset preprocessing.